• Home

 Last week the Fed cut rates by 50 basis points (half a percent) but, suprisingly the average rate paid on a savings account has not dropped significantly.
 Going further back, it is apparant that banks have not dropped their rates as far as the Fed Funds rate and indeed appear to be diverging from the Fed.
 The chart below shows the average savings rate according to the BestCashCow Savings Rate table going back to June of 2007.

-As the chart show, high yield savings rates moved in lock-step with the Fed until about January of this year.
+High yield savings rates moved in lock-step with the Fed until about January of this year.
 But after that, the Fed aggressively cut rates, bringing the Fed Funds rate down 3.5% to 1.5% today, a reduction of 200 basis points (or 2 percentage points).
-Average high yield savings rates by comaprison fell from an average APY yield of 4.92% APY to 3.64 % APY as of today, a drop of only 1.28 percentage points of APY.
+Average high yield savings rates by comparison fell from an average APY yield of 4.92% APY to 3.64 % APY as of today, a drop of only 1.28 percentage points of APY.

 Savings accounts happen to best illustrate this trend because, along with checking accounts, they are highly liquid.
 You can go to the bank tomorrow and pull out your savings account money.
 Early withdrawal of certificates of deposit result in substantial penalties.